pkulchenko/wxlua/README.md

 # Project Description

 wxLua is a Lua wrapper for a cross-platform [wxWidgets GUI library](https://www.wxwidgets.org/).
-It allows developers to create applications for Windows, macOS, and Linux using Lua.
+It allows developers to create applications for Windows, macOS, and Linux using Lua and supports Lua 5.1, 5.2, 5.3, and LuaJIT.
 Unlike other cross-platform toolkits, wxWidgets (and by extension wxlua) gives applications native look and feel, as it uses the platform's native API rather than emulating the GUI.